zevbo/StateDimensionLogic/README.md

 ### RobotState Installation

 Currently, because it's still starting up, robot state is not available as a standard package.
 If you would like to use it in it's current form, simply clone the repository on to your local, and use folders src and state_estimators in any dune project as desired.

+## Overview

+There are 5 major concepts in RobotState.
+- 'a SD.t (stands for state dimension): a name for a piece of data you would like to store.
+Examples: yaw : float SD.t, joint2_angle : float SD.t, button_reading : bool SD.t.
+The type 'a determines the type of value associated with SD.t.
+- RobotState.t: a RobotState.t is an object that stores data about the robot at a single instance in time.
+It can be though of a map from 'a SD.t to 'a values (a single robot state may store SD.t values of different types).
+- Robot State History: Stores a sequence of robot states, each one representing a different time stamp.
+For most robots, there will be one copy that your code treats as the true value, although this is not inforced.
+- Estimators: an estimator is a user-defined module that updates a robot state history, that derive from one of the pre-defined estimator module types.
+- Models: data structures made up of estimators for updating the state of the robot.
+Generally, you should update your any robot state history using a single model.